karzuo/bike/README.md

 ## SQL Queries for Data Analysis
 After the data is loaded into BigQuery, we perform data analysis with the data directly on Bigquery.
-The SQLs can be found in `scripts/sql.txt`
+The SQLs can be found in `scripts/sql.txt`.
+Before you run any of the SQLs on Bigquery, please remember to change the table reference to the one you have created.